kedicesur/AQ/README.md

 **Functionality**

 - AQ is a *"kind of relaxed"* FIFO queue structure which can take both asynchronous and synchronous items at the same time.
 Sync or async, all `enqueue`d items are wrapped by a promise (outer promise).
 A resolution of the inner promise (`enqueue`d item) triggers the *previous* outer promise in the queue to be resolved.
 Since the previous inner promise is doing the same thing, this interlaced async chaining mechanism forms the basis of an uninterrupted continuum.
 Such as when the queue becomes empty (when all inner promises are depleted) there is still one outer promise yielded at the tip of the queue, awaiting for a resolution or rejection.
 AQ will remain there, keeping the queue alive up until you `.kill()` AQ abrubtly.
 At the meantime you may safely `enqueue` new items asynchronously regardless the queue had become empty or not.
 - The item at the head of the queue gets automatically dequeued once it resolves or instantly if it's already in the resolved state.
-Under normal operation all other items in the queue must wait until they become the head of their state (pending or resolved).
+Under normal operation all other items in the queue must wait until they become the head to be dequeued.
 So there is no  `dequeue` method in AQ at all.
 - AQ can also be used as a race machine.
 In `raceMode = true` case all pending items up to the the first resolving promise get wiped out to allow the winner item to dequeue.
 However unlike `Promise.race()` the items `enqueue`d after the winner will remain in the queue.
 This is particularly so since the ones coming after the winner might have been asynchronously enqueued at a later time.
 The late ones should be granted with their chances.
 - In the basic operation rejections are handled inside the queue silently.
 This also means while consuming from AQ instances you don't need to deploy a `try` & `catch` functionality.
 However in order to capture the rejections you can watch them by registering an errorlistener function to the `"error"` event to see why and which promise was rejected.
 - There are three events those can be listened by eventlistener functions such as `"next"`, `"error"` and `"empty"`.
 The eventlistener functions can be added / removed freely at any time.
 Every event can hold multiple eventlistener functions.
 The eventlistener functions can also be anonymous and they can still be removed because all eventlistener functions are assigned with a unique id.